ckaley/nav-grub/README.md

 WHEN I click the My Favorites button
-THEN a sidebar appears showing a list of restaurants I have favorited WHEN I click on the restaurant's name in the Favorites sidebar THEN I am taken to the restaurant's listing
+THEN a sidebar appears showing a list of restaurants I have favorited WHEN I click on the restaurant's name in the Favorites sidebar THEN I am taken to the restaurant's listing and the map shows the location of only that restaurant
 ```